gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

 .text.mod_end
 6. examine call instructions, no call to external symbol may appear

-7. enable these defines and only one module
+7. enable these defines and only one plugin
-#define USE_MODULES
+#define USE_PLUGINS
 #define EXECUTE_FROM_BINARY

 //#define USE_MLX90614_MOD